nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 That sounds great but typically these solutions require expert knowledge to operate and reconfigure.
 Moreover configuration changes are usually poorly tested, let alone covered in automated tests.

-Having worked on a BRE & Workflow application and een several others ones in use during my time at Oracle my verdict is simple; avoid them for pretty much all your projects.
+Having worked on a BRE & Workflow application and seen several others used in practice my verdict is simple; avoid them for pretty much all your projects.
 They sound great in principle but the return on investment is very low, if not usually a net loss.

 Right now I favour capturing business rule configuration in a headless CMS and programatically process and test these config settings.
-While not as flexible as a Bussiness Rule or Workflow engine I found it a more cost-effective way to enable domain experts to adjust parameters while also cover them by automated tests.
+While not as flexible as a Bussiness Rule or Workflow engine I found it a more cost-effective way to enable domain experts to adjust parameters while also covering them by automated tests.

 ## 8. Side-effects

-Except for most data-retrieval requests most requests will:
+Except for data-retrieval requests most requests will stuff like:

 - modify database records/documents
 - invoke external service(s)
 - push messages to queues & topics
+- ...

 When executing multiple side-effects you should carefully consider the order and transactionality of those effects.
-A relational database can guarantee you an [all-or-nothing transaction](https://en.wikipedia.org/wiki/Atomic_commit) while most NoSQL databases cannot.
+A relational database can guarantee you an [all-or-nothing transaction](https://en.wikipedia.org/wiki/Atomic_commit) but most NoSQL databases cannot.

-I often end up asking the question; _"How bad is it that this fails?"_
+I often end up asking the question; _"How bad is it if this fails?"_

 In an advanced application framework you might have built-in transactions across databases, requests and queues; but this is rare.
 Usually you don't have any guarantees and such mechanisms are complex to build yourself (and never 100% fail-safe).
 In these scenarios I tend to order side-effects synchronously in the following order:

 1. **Primary side-effects**.
 These are the most important and cannot be recovered from when failing.
+The service returns an error.
 2. **Secondary side-effects**.
-These are very difficult or painful to recover from.
-This I'll usually implement through an extremely high-available queue-based service that is unlikely to fail; or when I can easily rollback the primary side-effect.
+These are difficult to recover from when failing, usually requiring technical intervention to resolve.
+This I'll usually implement by either rolling back the primary side-effect or trust an extremely high-available queue-based service.
 3. **Tertiary side-effects**.
 These are recoverable effects through good UX, automated recovery mechanisms or have only limited impact when they fail.
 These effects never affect the response at all (i.e. an error is logged when they fail but the eror doesn't bubble up).

 In practice most of my side-effects are either primary or tertiary side-effects while I'll avoid secondary effects as much as I can.
-This mainly because I do not want to invest time in developing and testing the complex mechanisms required for secondary side-effects to work properly, let alone I'll trust those mechanisms for all possible scenarios.
+This mainly because I do not want to invest time in developing and testing the complex mechanisms required for secondary side-effects to work properly, let alone I'll trust those mechanisms in all possible scenarios.

 For example; a new user makes a `POST /users`-request which executes a database transaction (the primary side-effect) and sends a verification email through a third-party email service afterwards.
 That verification email is either a: